giordanorn/dotfiles/README.md

-# dotfiles
+# .dotfiles

-Some configuration files I use on my computers
+This repo stores a lot of configuratoin files and helpful scripts I use on my computers.

+Some day i'm gonna write a good documentation for it.

+That's it.